 - Return to https://upenn.zoom.us/ and log in with your PennKey and password whenever you need to access your Zoom account.

-To create your Zoom account using a Zoom app on your computer or device:
+To create/sign into your Zoom account using the app on your computer or device:

 - Download and install the Zoom desktop or mobile app

 - Open the app and click Sign In with SSO